How to Write a Business Case (20 Free Templates & Examples)

 A business case captures the reasoning for initiating a project or task.
 By definition, it can be stated as;

-A business case a technical working document that requires meticulous planning.
+It is a technical working document that requires meticulous planning.
 The case serves a particular need and must be written according to some standards.

-Here are several factors to note about a business case.
+Here are several factors to note:

 • A business case is essential when you need to justify project expenditure or resources from the management or sponsors.
 For example, funds authorization may come from the IT department while the resources come from the Finance Department.